 Fannie Mae-Freddie Mac Charge-Off Guidelines

-Unlike some lenders, Gustan Cho Associates strives to streamline the mortgage process by eliminating unnecessary hurdles.
-We understand that charge-offs on your credit report can be a concern, and we want to assure you that our approach is per Fannie Mae guidelines.
+Unlike some lenders, we work to make the mortgage process easier by removing unnecessary obstacles.
+We know that charged-off accounts on your credit report can be worrying, but our approach follows Fannie Mae guidelines.

-If you have any questions or uncertainties about traditional home loans and what happens when a lender writes off your debt, we encourage you to contact our expert, Alex Carlucci.
-You can reach Alex at 800-900-8569 for a quick response via text or email us at alex@gustancho.com.
+If you have questions about traditional home loans or what happens when a lender writes off your debt, please contact our expert, Alex Carlucci.
+You can text him at 800-900-8569 or email us at alex@gustancho.com.

-Whether you speak with Alex or one of our highly skilled loan officers, we’re here to provide comprehensive assistance and guide you through the complexities of the mortgage process.
-The team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.
+Whether you speak with Alex or any of our experienced loan officers, we’re here to help you understand the mortgage process.
+The Gustan Cho Associates team is available all week, including nights, weekends, and holidays.

-Your satisfaction and understanding of the Fannie Mae-Freddie Mac Charge-Off Guidelines are our top priorities.
+Your understanding of the Fannie Mae and Freddie Mac Charge-Off Guidelines is very important to us.

 FAQ: Fannie Mae-Freddie Mac Charge-Off Guidelines On Conventional Loans